 Collection and Use of Personal Information

-We collect your Personal Information only when you provide it to us voluntarily through various activities on this web site.
-"Personal Information" includes your name, organization, mailing address, telephone and fax numbers, credit card information and e-mail address.
+We collect your Personal Information only when you provide it to us voluntarily through various activities on this web site, via phone calls, or by mail.
+“Personal Information” includes your name, organization, mailing address, telephone and fax numbers, credit card information and e-mail address.
 If at any time you prefer to provide such information by phone, fax, or in writing, please visit the Contact Us section of this web site.

-For example, Public Counsel's web site contains pages where you can make a donation to support Public Counsel.
-We contract with an outside provider to process these transactions.
+For example, Public Counsel’s web site contains pages where you can make a donation to support Public Counsel.
+You may also choose to make a donation by phone, or to mail us your donation.
+We contract with an outside provider toprocess all of these transactions.
 This provider uses a secure server so your credit card number and other personal information will be encrypted and will remain confidential.

 Public Counsel’s web site also contains pages where you can join our e-mail newsletter, and may contain pages where you can register for a seminar or clinic, fill out an application for legal services, apply for an internship, or send an email inquiry.